 Living in Germany

 Contact a German embassy or consulate in your home country regarding any current entry and residence requirements.
 You can also contact the German Embassy in the country you are working at the moment.
-As a rulerule,it takes several weeks for a visa to be issued, and therefore should be applied for in a timely manner.
+As a rule, it takes several weeks for a visa to be issued, and therefore should be applied for in a timely manner.

-Foreign scientists require a multiple entry visa for the Federal Republic of Germany.
+Foreign scientists require a multiple entry ter 3) and register with the local authorities.
+It is important not to apply for a tourist visa but for a multiple entry visa, which enables you and, if necessary, your family to stay for a longer period of time.
+A visa for Germany normally also includes free travelling to the other EU-countries. for the Federal Republic of Germany.
 Exceptions are citizens from EU countries and EWR countries Iceland, Norway and Liechtenstein.
-People from Switzerland, Japan, Australia, Israel, Republic of Korea, New Zealand, Canada and the USA do not require a visa to enter Germany, but they must apply for a residence permit from the foreignersForeigners’Rregistration Ooffice after arriving in Berlin (see chapter 3) and register with the local authorities.
-It is important not to apply for a tourist visa but for a multiple entry visawhich enables you and, if necessary, your family to stay for a longer period of time.
-A visa for Germany normally also includes free travelling to the other EU-countries.
+People from Switzerland, Japan, Australia, Israel, Republic of Korea, New Zealand, Canada and the USA do not require a visa to enter Germany, but they must apply for a residence permit from the Immigration Office after arriving in Berlin (see chap

 Your scientific host will help you with all internal MDC procedures.
 You should check with the staff administration of the MDC in a good time in advance to find out whether they need any specific documents from you so that you may bring these papers along with you.
 These can include the obvious documents such as your residence permit or income tax card, but also include other ones such as your university diplomas.
 The administrative offices usually ask for German translations of your university diploma, birth and marriage certificates.
 Therefore, it is best to bring a certified translated copy of these documents with you rather than have translations done on the spot.

 We advise you to contact Ms Sibilak who is responsible for all new foreign guests at our institute beforehand.
 She can help and assist you and answer all the questions you might have before departing.

 Here is a checklist for the most important things you should do after arrival: